-Before the day of your EVLA treatment, you will have already been assessed with a duplex ultrasound scan to map the precise locations off the diseased veins that are resulting in the formation of the varicose veins.
+Before the day of your EVLA treatment, you will have already been assessed with a colour duplex ultrasound scan to map the precise locations of the diseased veins that are resulting in the formation of the varicose veins.
 Your specialist will then give you information on the full range of treatment options which includes benefits and risks.
 The most appropriate treatment will be discussed with you based on your needs and preferences and the results of the ultrasound scan.
-Your specialist will only proceed with the planned treatment once you are fully informed on all aspects of the procedure and you will then be required to sign an informed consent form detailing the procedure, and the potential risks.
-On the day of your treatment, you will be admitted by one of our specialist nurses who will be with you throughout the procedure and in the recovery area to look after you throughout.
+Your specialist will only proceed with the planned treatment once you are fully informed of all aspects of the procedure and you will then be required to sign an informed consent form detailing the procedure, and the potential risks.
+On the day of your treatment, you will be admitted by one of our specialist nurses who will be with you throughout the procedure and in the recovery area to look after you.
 If you feel anxious, there will be the option to take mild tablet oral sedation to make you feel more relaxed and you can also have your favourite music playing in the background during treatment if you wish.

 From the lovely Nikki who greeted me at reception to Sophie who guided me through what was going to happen before, during and after my procedure to the anaesthetist and nurses whose names I cannot recall in the operating theatre who knew I was petrified but completely made me feel very relaxed.
 Then finally back again to Sophie who cared for me before I went home.
-Honestly I can’t be more positive about Centre for Surgery and will recommend to all my friends and family.
+Honestly, I can’t be more positive about Centre for Surgery and will recommend it to all my friends and family.

 The EVLA procedure

-Your doctor will use ultrasound to localise the position of the wire and will then insert a thin plastic tube over the guide wire which is then gradually moved along the length of the vein and once in the correct position, the guide wire is removed.
+Your doctor will use ultrasound to localise the position of the wire and will then insert a thin plastic tube over the guidewire which is then gradually moved along the length of the vein and once in the correct position, the guidewire is removed.
 The laser fibre is inserted through the thin plastic tube and into the vein.

 When activated, the laser fibre generates a considerable amount of thermal energy which can be a source of discomfort.
-Your doctor will therefore inject tumescent local anaesthesia along the entire length of the vein to eliminate any discomfort And to also act as a heat sink to absorb any excess thermal energy from the activation of the laser.
+Your doctor will therefore inject tumescent local anaesthesia along the entire length of the vein to eliminate any discomfort and also act as a heat sink to absorb any excess thermal energy from the activation of the laser.
 A small blunt cannula is used to inject the local anaesthetic from as few holes as possible to minimise any discomfort.

-After waiting a period of 10 to 15 minutes, the laser fibre is activated resulting in the delivery of intense laser energy to the diseased vein leading to destruction of the vein by the absorption of thermal energy from the tip of the laser fibre.
-The doctor will slowly withdraw the laser fibre whilst activating the laser to evenly destroy the entire length of vein to be treated.
+After waiting a period of 10 to 15 minutes, the laser fibre is activated resulting in the delivery of intense laser energy to the diseased vein leading to the destruction of the vein by the absorption of thermal energy from the tip of the laser fibre.
+The doctor will slowly withdraw the laser fibre whilst activating the laser to evenly destroy the entire length of the vein to be treated.
 This process takes between 5 to 10 minutes per vein on average.
 Veins that have been treated by EVLA will then be naturally absorbed by the body over the course of a few weeks.

-The local anaesthetic which was injected along the full length of the vein results in little or no discomfort during treatment.
+The local anaesthetic which was injected along the full length of the vein often results in little or no discomfort during treatment.
 It is however common to experience a mild aching sensation which rapidly settles during treatment.
-For Patients who are of a very anxious disposition, we are able to perform the procedure under intravenous sedation with the supervision of an anaesthetist.
+For patients who are of a very anxious disposition, we are able to perform the procedure under intravenous sedation with the supervision of an anaesthetist.
 The anaesthetist will give you medication designed to make you feel sleepy and prevent any pain or discomfort during the procedure.
 This would be an extra cost on top of the standard cost for EVLA under a local anaesthetic.